-For other college-level learning, students may apply for college credit through an Assessment of Prior Learning (APL).
+For other college-level learning, students may apply for college credit through a Prior Learning Assessment (PLA).
 Awards are made on the basis of faculty evaluation of student applications.
-A maximum of 30 credit hours may be earned through APL.
-Details may be obtained from academic advisors.
-Application materials for APL must be submitted for evaluation before the student has earned 100 semester hours of credit completed towards the bachelor's degree, or 45 semester hours completed towards the associate degree.
+A maximum of 30 credit hours may be earned through PLA.
+Details may be obtained from academic advisors or from the Woods Online office.
+Application materials for PLA must be submitted for evaluation before the student has earned 100 semester hours of credit completed towards the bachelor's degree, or 45 semester hours completed towards the associate degree.

 Not all colleges accept prior learning credit or credit by examination.
-If a student enrolled at Saint Mary-of-the-Woods

-College earns such credits but does not complete a degree here, it is possible that some of these credits will not transfer elsewhere, depending on the policies of the receiving institution.
+If a student enrolled at Saint Mary-of-the-Woods College earns such credits but does not complete a degree here, it is possible that some of these credits will not transfer elsewhere, depending on the policies of the receiving institution.